poupotte/cozy-konnector-trainline/README.md

 the target service.
 You can do this in a [./data/env_fields.json] (you have [./data/env_fields.json.template] available as a template)

+Now run ```yarn init:dev:account``` to create an account in the targeted cozy which will be used by the connector (the id of the account is saved in ./data/account.txt)

 Now run `yarn dev` one more time, it should be ok.

 ### Hack